Why Does My Electrical Outlet Feel Hot?

 - There is a good chance the outlets are internally bad, the connections could be deteriorated or loose.
 Turn the electricity off and check the wiring of all your suspected outlets.
 Check the tightness of screw terminations, cut, or crimped wires.

-- Use a digital thermometer gun with a laser site.
-This can be used to scan the electrical outlet, specifically the wires to identify a raise in temperature to identify the problem.
+- Use a digital thermometer gun with a laser sight.
+This can be used to scan the electrical outlet, specifically the wires to identify a rise in temperature to identify the problem.

 - If you are not confident in what you are doing or still have problems, consider hiring an electrician.
 Electrical work is dangerous and should not be made into a guessing game.

 When in doubt, always call an electrician to come and look at it.
 Hot outlets can lead to electrical fires, so we always recommend involving a professional.
 At JP Electrical, we have a full team of well-trained, certified electricians in Utah.
 If you’re having electrical problems, we can help!
 Contact us today for your quote!